Coronado Islands Diving

 Along the top of the finger depths are barely 20 ft while the sides quickly drop down to 60 ft and meet the sandy rubble bottom.

-The trip to the Coronado Islands from San Diego is over an hour and, once there, you’re on the water all day.
+✨ BOAT DIVING TIP: The trip to the Coronado Islands from San Diego is over an hour and, once there, you’re on the water all day.
 If unsure if you’ll get seasick, take some medication the night before.
 Better safe than sorry!

-Other Coronado Islands Sites
+Other Coronado Islands diving sites

-Other notable Coronado Islands diving sites include:
+Other notable Coronado Islands diving sites include Toilet Bowl Grotto, Moonlight Cove, and Pukey Point.

 We usually steer clear of these sites as they can be extra surgey and not suited for beginner divers.
 Venturing to the South Island is also not advised as to not interfere with Mexican Naval Installation and Tuna Pens activity.